etanzapinsky/mongoose/docs/WhitePaper.md

 will converge to a steady state, or the agents will be stuck in a divergent pattern.

-Furthermore, Mongoose’s provides statistical analysis tools that enable developers to aggregate data effectively from large samplings, better understanding results from simulations like Schelling’s Segregation Model.
+Furthermore, Mongoose provides syntax that allows for easy use of randomization, to enable the programmer to code simulations more efficiently.

-Additional problems which Mongoose might be used to simulate are Conway’s Game of Life^[[3]](#ftnt3)^ (discussed below), epidemiological models, population growth, crowd simulation, traffic patterns and financial outcome prediction (e.g. retirement planning).
+Additional problems which Mongoose might be used to simulate are Conway’s Game of Life^[[3]](#ftnt3)^ (discussed below), epidemiological models, population growth, crowd simulation, traffic patterns, and financial outcome prediction (e.g. retirement planning).

 Language Properties